estherjk/led-speech-edison/README.md

 ## Speech-activated LEDs

 `speech.py` contains the code for activating the LEDs with speech.
 In `main()`, the program continually records 2-second audio clips, decodes the speech using `pocketsphinx`, then triggers the appropriate LED action.
-It also plays back the recognized word through the headset.
+It also plays back the recognized word(s) through the headset.

-See `triggerLeds()` to see which words correspond to an LED action.
+See `triggerLeds()` to see which words correspond to a LED action.
 Currently, the action words are:

 * RED
 * GREEN